Updated: Jan 31

 Why have we focused on the [suburban] middle class while our inner-cities are permitted to crumble?
 At this point, your conservative defenses may start going up.
 You may be tempted to think about “the personal responsibility“ mantra at the core of Conservative arguments... calm down.
 I am not absolving anyone of personal responsibility.
 I am asking why haven't we applied solutions that work to a problem that actually exists?

-MOST SOCIAL SAFETY NET PROGRAMS ARE TRAPS that actually serve as obstacles to a person achieving financial self reliance.
+MOST SOCIAL SAFETY NET PROGRAMS ARE TRAPS.
+In reality, they actually serve as obstacles to a person achieving financial self reliance.
 They prep people for failure and rarely give them the tools to succeed in life.
 And the worst part is that those that they penalize personal initiative at every step.

 But back to my quesiton: "If capitalism works, why are we constantly making socialist programs?"
 Capitalism and entrepreneurship can transform our poor communities just like it has transformed other poor communities around the world.
 What is needed is ATTENTION and CAPITAL.